django-files/django-files/README.md

 ## Screen Shots

-There are some Screen Shots avialable on the GitHub Pages site by selecting [Screen Shots](https://django-files.github.io/screenshots.html) from the menu.
+There are some Screen Shots available on the GitHub Pages site by selecting [Screen Shots](https://django-files.github.io/screenshots.html) from the menu.

 -   [https://django-files.github.io/](https://django-files.github.io/)